SURYASNAIR1/PortSwigger/CSRF.md

 Change the email address in your exploit so that it doesn't match your own.
 Click "Deliver to victim" to solve the lab.

+**Lab: CSRF where token validation depends on token being present**

+This lab's email change functionality is vulnerable to CSRF.

+To solve the lab, use your exploit server to host an HTML page that uses a CSRF attack to change the viewer's email address.

+You can log in to your own account using the following credentials: wiener:peter

 ![WhatsApp Image 2023-06-25 at 10 00 24](https://github.com/SURYASNAIR1/PortSwigger/assets/123303806/f458f094-603b-4bad-99c3-b66ca08078c4)

 ![WhatsApp Image 2023-06-25 at 10 01 00](https://github.com/SURYASNAIR1/PortSwigger/assets/123303806/516ecc48-b74b-42ce-b89c-f0581cbb2ac6)